 Forward simulation

-Given these optimal allocation rules, we next simulated the life history of an individual that starts its second year at a given size, with a given amount of lipid stores.
-We determined the body length and reproductive output at each time step of an individual allocating to growth and reproduction according to the optimal strategy given by Eq.
-5.
+Given the optimal allocation rules ,and, we simulated the life history of an individual that starts its second year xx cm and yy J stores.
+We determined the body length and reproductive output at each subsequent time of an individual allocating to growth and reproduction according to the optimal allocations.
+We computed the cumulative survival of the individual from its size-based risk of predation, which was determined after reproduction but before growth.
+From this survival curve we calculated the annual mortality rate.

 We also calculated the exponent of the size-fecundity relationship.
 Traditionally, fecundity of fishes has been assumed to be proportional to mass, and modeled as a cubic function of length.
 However, recent work has suggested the relationship between size and fecundity is hyperallometric in ectotherms with indeterminate growth, including fishes.
 (Dick et al. 2014; Marshall et al. 2019).
 This relationship assumes that fecundity is not strictly proportional to size, but rather grows as older individuals allocate an increasing proportion of their energy budget to reproduction (rather than growth or metabolic maintenance).
 How this exponent is expected to vary for batch spawners in different environments, given metabolic scenarios, is currently unknown.
 We calculated the fecundity exponent by plotting reproductive output as a function of length in log-log space, and calculating the slope of the shortest line connecting minimum and maximum reproductive output.
 This allowed us to determine if there are age-based differences in reproductive output consistent with the pattern of hyperallometric reproduction.
-Finally, we calculated the cumulative survival of the individual was calculated from its size-based risk of predation, which was determined after reproduction but before growth.
-From this survival curve we calculated the annual mortality rate.

 Environmental scenarios

-We are interested in how different environmental processes select for different growth and reproductive strategies of fish, and on isolating the effects of food amount and seasonality, predation risk, and temperature, as those processes may change differentially in response to changes in climate.
-Although we explored many alternatives, in this paper we focus on comparing two environments of each type: high and low food, predation risk, and base temperature, which was either the temperature of the constant environment or the temperature of the cold season (Figure 1).
-We also compared all of these factors in a constant environment with a seasonally varying scenario (dashed lines, Figure 1), as we are motivated to understand life history strategies of tunas that migrate seasonally among environments, relative to those that remain in tropical waters year-round.
-Environmental parameter values for the functions in Figure 1 are given in Table 1.
+In this paper we focus on comparing two environments of each type: high and low food, predation risk, and base temperature, which was either the temperature of the constant environment or the temperature of the cold season (Figure 1).
+Since we are motivated to understand life history strategies of tunas that migrate seasonally among environments, relative to those that remain in tropical waters year-round, we also compared all of these factors in a constant environment with a seasonally varying scenario (dashed lines, Figure 1), Environmental parameter values for the functions in Figure 1 are given in Table 1.
 Individuals in our cool-baseline scenario experience seasonal warming to temperatures that approach the warm-baseline scenario (Figure 1b).

 Results